-2.2 Aadhaar Authentication at a Glance
+2.3 Aadhaar Authentication at a Glance

-Aadhaar authentication is the process wherein Aadhaar Number, along with other attributes, including biometrics, are submitted online to the CIDR for its verification on the basis of information or data or documents available with it.
+Aadhaar authentication is the process wherein Aadhaar Number (wherever Aadhaar number is used, in future, an encrypted Aadhaar number may also be used) or Virtual ID or UID Token, along with other attributes, including biometrics, are submitted online to the CIDR for its verification on the basis of information or data or documents available with it.

-In all forms of authentication the Aadhaar Number needs to be submitted so that authentication is reduced to a 1:1 match.
+In all forms of authentication the Aadhaar Number/Virtual ID/UID Token needs to be submitted so that authentication is reduced to a 1:1 match.
 In addition, Aadhaar authentication service only responds with a "yes/no" and no Personal Identity Information (PII) is returned as part of the response.

-Aadhaar authentication provides several ways in which an Aadhaar holder can authenticate themselves using the system.
+Aadhaar authentication provides several ways in which an Aadhaar number holder can authenticate themselves using the system.
 At a high level, authentication can be using Demographics data and/or Biometric (FP/Iris/Face) data, and/or OTP.
-Face authentication is currently not supported.

-During the authentication transaction, the Aadhaar holder's record is first selected using the Aadhaar Number and then the demographic/biometric inputs are matched against the stored data within CIDR which was provided by the Aadhaar holder during enrolment/update process.
+During the authentication transaction, the Aadhaar number holder's record is first selected using the Aadhaar Number/Virtual ID/UID Token and then the demographic/biometric inputs are matched against the stored data within CIDR which was provided by the Aadhaar number holder during enrolment/update process.

-2.3 Aadhaar Authentication Usage
+2.4 Aadhaar Authentication Usage